 The Soulroom (一草一木), 102 Ki Lung Street, Sham Shui Po

 An open café that looks like it was carved out of a wall, this tiny sanctuary is hidden deep within the maze of Sham Shui Po.
 There’s not a lot to see: It’s just a coffee counter and a cement bench on the other end of the shop, but that’s exactly what makes the minimalistic café so appealing.
-Any drink you order will come with a little slip of paper bearing an inspirational quote of the day.
-Why not enjoy your coffee with a side of positive encouragement?
+Describing itself as a “multi-purpose” café and a self-proclaimed “utopia for storytellers and dreamers,” the monochrome alcove plays host to themed exhibitions that rotate by the month.

 Years is a Japanese-style art café that offers plant-based cuisine.
 While you don’t necessarily have to be a vegetarian to enjoy plant-based cuisine, it is a lifestyle choice that anyone can experiment with.
 It is a small café though, so you should come early if you are looking to have dine-in lunch.
 We would recommend the “pork” cutlet sandwich ($98), which is made with alternative meat, shredded red cabbage, and their secret house sauce.

 Years, Shop 1, G/F, Fuk Lung Building, 191–199 Fuk Wah Street, Sham Shui Po | (+852) 6338 3719